To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • Use of technology: Recently, a complaint has been filed with the Anti-Human Trafficking Unit of CBI to probe what appears to be the biggest and most sophisticated online sex trafficking ring spread across several states where network of traffickers and middlemen operating through Facebook and encrypted messaging services, including WhatsApp

-• Unemployment: As unemployment is rising over the years, people tend to sell their own wives and girl child for sake of money.
+• Unemployment: As unemployment is rising over the years, people tend to sell their own wives and girl child for the sake of money.
 West Bengal’s 24 Pargana district constitutes 24% of human trafficking cases.

 • Child labour: Child labour is a major issue in poor countries like India and other South Asian countries.
 As children can be paid less wages, the children are trafficked to employ them in hotels, mines etc.

-• Growing syndicate of beggars: Earlier begging was done on individual basis.
+• Growing syndicate of beggars: Earlier begging was done on an individual basis.
 But now it is observed that even beggars are forming groups, they target specific areas.
 Such beggars groups generally resort to child trafficking.
 These children are used for begging to gain the sympathy of the people.

 The government had enacted various laws to deal with this issue but there are following issued with the existing system:

-• Cross-national victims are victimised twice.
-If victim and trafficker are arrested in India, they are both charged under Foreigners Act, 1946.
+• Cross-national victims are victimized twice.
+If a victim and trafficker are arrested in India, they are both charged under Foreigners Act, 1946.
 According to the Act, if an offender is a foreigner, he/she should be punished under this Act and deported.
 As a result, the trafficked person is treated as a criminal for his/her unlawful presence in India.

-• Lack of awareness of provision: The trafficker can be charged under Section 366B of the IPC which states that importation of a female below the age of 21 years is a punishable offence but it is rarely implemented due to unawareness of police.
+• Lack of awareness of provision: The trafficker can be charged under Section 366B of the IPC which states that importation of a female below the age of 21 years is a punishable offense but it is rarely implemented due to unawareness of police.

 As per a home ministry report there are around 40 lakh drug addicts in India.
 The most common drugs of abuse are ‘ganja’, ‘hashish’, ‘opium’ and ‘heroin’.